Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Results

-To further analyze model behavior, Figure~\ref{fig:conf_matrices} presents the confusion matrices for CNN, LSTM, and QLSTM at 50 epochs.
-QLSTM demonstrates the most consistent and accurate classification across all eight classes.
+To further analyze model behavior, Figure~\ref{fig:conf_matrices} presents the confusion matrices for ANN, RNN, CNN, LSTM, and QLSTM at 50 epochs.
+QLSTM demonstrates the most consistent and accurate classification in all eight classes.
 It successfully detects Combined Attack (class 0), Detector Blinding Attack (class 1), Intercept and Resend Attack (class 2), Normal (class 3), PNS Attack (class 4), RNG Attack (class 5), Trojan Horse Attack (class 6), and Wavelength Dependent Trojan Attack (class 7).
 Most misclassifications in QLSTM are limited to overlaps between Normal and PNS Attack, which share similar photon-level patterns.
+This overlap arises from their nearly identical photon-level statistics—both classes exhibit similar signal and decoy photon distributions, making the distinction subtler for any model.
+Adjusting the attack probabilities or photon intensity parameters during dataset generation could help reshape these class boundaries, leading to clearer separability in future experiments.
 In comparison, LSTM and CNN exhibit broader confusion, especially with Detector Blinding and Trojan Horse attacks.
-CNN also struggles more with differentiating Normal and PNS Attack, showing higher false positives and negatives.
-While LSTM handles Detector Blinding Attack slightly better, it still misclassifies Intercept and Resend and Normal traffic due to their overlapping behaviors.
-These results confirm that QLSTM is more capable of learning the complex quantum patterns needed for accurate classification in QKD environments.
+CNN also struggles more to differentiate Normal and PNS Attack, resulting in higher false positives and negatives.
+Although LSTM handles the Detector Blinding Attack slightly better, it still misclassifies Intercept, Resend, and Normal traffic due to their overlapping behaviors.
+The ANN model shows relatively stable results, performing comparably to CNN but with a slightly improved distinction between Normal and PNS Attack classes.
+However, it still exhibits limited confusion across high-similarity classes, reflecting its inability to fully capture quantum-feature interactions.
+Conversely, RNN exhibits the weakest performance among all models, with pronounced confusion across most attack classes—particularly between Combined, Intercept, and Resend, and RNG Attacks—indicating that its sequential dependencies alone are insufficient to model the quantum correlations effectively.

+These results confirm that QLSTM outperforms other methods in learning complex quantum patterns required for accurate classification in QKD environments.
 Table~\ref{tab:evaluation_metrics} presents the final evaluation metrics after 50 epochs of training.
-The QLSTM achieves better performance across all considered metrics, confirming its enhanced ability to detect and classify attacks in the QKD system.
+The QLSTM achieves better performance across all metrics considered, confirming its enhanced ability to detect and classify attacks in the QKD system.